Seizing New Opportunities and Shaping Your Path

 The Time Is Now

 If you’re a teacher who is fed up with the system and the lack of respect that is inherent in today’s educational world, sign up for “How To Tutor Online.”
-My course can lead to the change you’re looking for.
+My course can lead to the late career change you’re looking for.

-The course begins January so keep an eye on your inbox to assure your spot in the class.
+The course begins in January so keep an eye on your inbox to assure your spot in the class.

 I will teach you, step by step, how to set up and run your own online tutoring business.
 By following the modules in my course, you will: